-Certain weather or emergency situations may require the District to cancel a school day.
+Certain weather or emergency situations may require the district to cancel a school day.
 The decision to cancel is made as early in the day as possible and applies only to the day in question.
-As soon as the decision to cancel is made, the notice will be posted on the District website at u-46.org, all social media accounts, and the U-46 app.
-It will also be sent to parents through the rapid mass notification system via email, text, and voice calls.
-Parents are requested to listen carefully to local news stations during periods of extremely inclement weather.
-We ask that parents refrain from calling the school during these times so that phone lines may stay open for emergency communications.
+As soon as the decision to cancel is made, the notice will be posted on the district website at u-46.org, social media accounts (Facebook and Instagram), and the U-46 app.
+A message will also be sent to parents/guardians through the rapid mass notification system via email, text, and voice calls.
+Parents/Guardians are asked to listen carefully to local news stations during periods of extremely inclement weather.
+We ask that parents/guardians refrain from calling the school during these times so that phone lines may stay open for emergency communications.

-The school year calendar allots 5 emergency days to make up canceled school days.
+The school year calendar allots five (5) emergency days to make up for canceled school days.
 Visit u-46.org/calendar for a copy of the school year calendar.